dtudk/pythonsupport-page/docs/internal/exercises.rst

 Exercise 7
 ^^^^^^^^^^

-Goto :ref:`pip dependencies <pip-dependencies>` and provoke the output shown, in a virtual environment.
+Go to :ref:`pip dependencies <pip-dependencies>` and provoke the output shown, in a virtual environment.
 Understand all output of the commands, especially the warnings and errors.
 Use ``pip check`` as well.